Stephen Jones, Warden

 Nicola Hunter, Assistant Head Academic

 After a degree in History of Art at the Courtauld Institute, Nicola went to work at Oxford University Press, firstly in print-buying (she was the first woman in the department), then in editorial work.
 She has four children, lives very locally, is a lover of tennis, teaches the use of Photoshop, and has returned to jewellery making in the last few years, which she trained to do in her gap year; she has always been a keen reader.
 She has worked at St Edward’s since the early nineties and full-time since 2006.
 Nicola is Head of History of Art and also teaches History.
 She was Head of Higher Education until 2010 and is still very involved in that side of the School.
-In 2008, she introduced the Extended Project at Teddies, now taken by all of the Lower Sixth.
-She finds the drive towards pupils taking responsibility for their learning extremely positive.
+She introduced the Extended Project at Teddies, now taken by all of the Lower Sixth, and finds the drive towards pupils taking responsibility for their learning extremely positive.

 Rachel Bellamy, Assistant Head Pastoral

 Rachel was educated at Wyggeston & Queen Elizabeth I College in Leicester before going on to study English and Sports Science at Loughborough University.
 The early years of Rachel’s teaching career were spent at Worksop College, where alongside completing a Masters Degree in Education, she was an Assistant HM, Head of PE and Coach of the 1st Hockey team.
 She also taught international cricketer and current captain of the England Test team, Joe Root.
 Rachel joined St Edward’s in 2009 to take up the role of HM in Avenue, and to teach English, Sports Science and Psychology.
 Throughout her Teddies career, Rachel has coached hockey and cricket, usually leading the coaching for the U14A girls’ and the 2nd XI boys’ hockey teams.
 She has always coached boys’ cricket teams and is now part of the coaching squad for the new girls’ team.
 Rachel was HM in Avenue until 2018, spending several years as a Senior HM, before taking up her current role of Assistant Head Pastoral.
 Rachel is one of the School’s Designated Safeguarding Leads.
-In her spare time, Rachel is a keen sportswoman – she plays cricket for the MCC, has run marathons in London, Paris and Berlin, has completed 9 Ironman triathlons, and is an experienced trekker, having reached Everest Base Camp and scaled Mount Kilimanjaro.
+In her spare time, Rachel is a keen sportswoman – she plays cricket for the MCC, has run marathons in London, Paris and Berlin, completed 9 Ironman triathlons, and is an experienced trekker, having reached Everest Base Camp and scaled Mount Kilimanjaro.

 Nick Coram-Wright, Assistant Head Co-Curricular and Contingent Commander of the CCF

 Nick went to Lancing College in Sussex and then studied French and German at the University of St Andrews, including part of the third year in Vienna and Neuchâtel, Switzerland.
-After graduating he worked in London for a computer research company expanding their business into mainland Europe.
+After graduating, he worked in London for a computer research company expanding their business into mainland Europe.
 He did his PGCE at Girton College, Cambridge, and his first post was at St John’s Leatherhead where he held various positions including resident Assistant Housemaster, officer in the RAF Section, ran the sailing and windsurfing club and coached U14 football.
 He joined St Edward’s in 2000 as Head of German and for two years was Modern Languages Coordinator, leading a number of school trips to Berlin, the Alps and to Malawi in support of the charity ‘Malawi Dream’.
 In 2004 he became Housemaster of Cowell’s, a post he held until 2015.
 Amongst many of the highlights of running a boarding house Nick particularly recalls two sponsored parachute jumps from 13,000ft with members of the Sixth Form.
 Nick enjoys travelling, visiting the theatre and opera as well as photography.

 Judy Young, Assistant Head Co-Curricular

-Judy was born and brought up and went to school in Oxford.
+Judy was born, brought up and went to school in Oxford.
 She read Engineering Science at Warwick University and did a PGCE at Oxford, including a stimulating term at a pilot school for the Nuffield Science Project, then at the cutting edge of changes in the teaching of science.
 From there she went on to teach at St Helen’s and St Katharine’s in Abingdon, followed by Wycombe Abbey School and then as Housemistress at Lancing College.
 1986 saw the arrival of an adopted family, a sibling group of three children, and three years later, she and her family moved to the north-east.
 Here she ran a seven acre small-holding and bred pedigree Tamworth pigs.
 Teaching called again, and she spent four very happy years at Westfield School in Newcastle, coming back south again in 1999 to take up the post of Housemistress and Physics teacher at St Edward’s.
-She has also been a tutor on the Boarding Schools’ Association Certificate of Professional Practice for more than a decade years.
+She has also been a tutor on the Boarding Schools’ Association Certificate of Professional Practice for more than a decade.